franticnick/simplegraph/README.md

 Usage is simple as posible.
 View takes series of float numbers (Y axis points) and drows the graph based on the values.
 X-axis point values are not needed since library uses same spacing between each consecutive point.

-To use view in your own project simply define
+To use view in your own project simply use graph view in your project, like:

 ~~~xml
 <com.bandiago.libs.simplegraph.LineGraph